 Use a grub control: If grubs are an issue, spread an organic grub-control product that continues to work through the season.
 The best time to do this is in early June.

 Keep mowing: With summer heat, your grass is probably going to slow down a little.
 During hot, dry periods, it may only need mowing once every two or three weeks (wait for it to grow about 3 inches tall).
 During cooler, moister weather patterns, mow enough to keep it from getting more than 3 inches tall—that could be every week or more than once a week.

 Watering smarts: If you want to keep your water bills under control, let your grass go dormant during drought.
 It will become brown, but it will stay alive.
 When the rains come again, it'll turn green and start growing.
 If you don't like the look of a brown lawn, select drought-tolerant types such as buffalograss or give your lawn about 1 inch of water a week.

 Fertilizing: If you only feed your lawn once a year, autumn is the best time to do it.
 In fact, your lawn could take a light application of fertilizer in early fall and again in late fall.

 More mowing: It seems like it never ends: As temperatures cool, your lawn will grow faster.
 You'll likely need to mow regularly through the end of the season.

-Aerating: Cooler autumn temperatures mean your grass will start growing more again -- so it's a great time to aerate to loosen compacted soil.
+Aerating: Cooler autumn temperatures mean your grass will start growing more again, so it's a great time to loosen compacted soil.

 Go after perennial weeds: Most perennial lawn weeds are most susceptible to attack in fall when they're winding down and getting ready for winter.
-Tackle them with a broadleaf herbicide or pull them by hand.
+Tackle them with an organic herbicide or pull them by hand.